+1. Registration Number: 21-G-0002

-- 1. RegistrationNumber: 21-G-0002 - 2.
-Number of animals used in this study: 36 - 3.
-Species (common name) of animals used in the study: Pigs - 4.
+2. Number of animals used in this study: 102

+- 3. Species (common name) of animals used in the study: Cattle - 4.
 Explain the procedure producing pain and/or distress.

-Pain and distress are caused when reproducing diseases (FMD, ASF, CSF, VSV) in experimental animals during vaccine trials and studies on immune response and pathogenesis.
+Pain and distress are caused when reproducing disease (FMD) in experimental animals during vaccine trials and studies on immune response and pathogenesis.
 To evaluate the efficacy and potency of a new vaccine or biotherapeutic candidate, research requires challenge of the animals with these diseases.

-Less than 50% of swine are inoculated with FMD or VSV and may experience fever, lameness and lethargy, oral and or pedal vesicular lesions.
+All cattle are inoculated with FMD and may experience fever, lameness and lethargy, oral and or pedal vesicular lesions.